ozhegov-d/StrokesPlus.net_archive/Scripts/Improving standard gestures (with clipboard) based on the distance of the gesture/v2/readme.md

 false — extended mode:
 All the same as in strict mode, plus: if at least one window of a process was under the gesture line, all windows of that process will be minimized, even if they were not directly under the gesture.

-If the Options → General → Always Activate Window Where Gesture Began setting is enabled,
+If you have the Options → General → Always Activate Window Where Gesture Began setting enabled,
-the window where the gesture started will always be focused after the gesture, and it will cover the window at the end of the gesture.

-If this option is disabled,
-focus will be restored correctly — to the window that was active before the gesture began, regardless of where the gesture started or ended.
+And so, when we restore windows, the focus will return to the window where the gesture began rather than the one that was actually active.
+To avoid this:
+Uncheck the Always Activate Window Where Gesture Began option.

+Add the following code in Settings → Before Action.
+This will still activate the window under your gesture, but will be ignored by this script.
+> if (action.ActionName === "minimize v2") { // Write the name of the window-minimizing script here.
+    var focusWin = sp.ForegroundWindow();
+} else {
+    var startWin = sp.WindowFromPoint(
+        new Point(Math.round(action.Start.X), Math.round(action.Start.Y)),
+        true);
+    if (startWin && startWin.IsValid()) {
+        try {startWin.Activate();
+        } catch (e) {}}}

 https://github.com/user-attachments/assets/a7ef9a92-b964-4507-b56d-e76aa5caa341